mattgriffith0/persona_api/README.md

 The gem attempts to map as closely as possible to the Persona API so that you can easily convert API examples in to gem code.

-Responses are created as Objects like `PersonaAPI::Account`.
+Responses are (in *almost* all cases) created as Objects like `PersonaAPI::Account`.
 Having types like `PersonaAPI::Inquiry` is useful for understanding the type of object you're working with.
 They're built using OpenStruct so that data is easily accessible in a Rubyish way.

 ##### Pagination

  `list` endpoints return pages of results.
 The result object will have a `data` key to access the results, as well as metadata like `next_page` and `prev_page` for retrieving the next and previous pages.
-You may also specify the number of results you would like to have returned, and for some resources, other specific filter params.
+You may also specify the number of results you would like to have returned and, for some resources, other specific filter params.

 ```ruby
 results = client.inquiries.list("page[size]": 5)